Ming Aralia (Polyscias fruticosa) Care Indoors, Common Problems and Remedies

 Repotting

+Repot Ming Aralia every 2-3 years only when they have outgrown the current pot as it grows best when pot-bound.
 Use a pot one size larger than the current one.
-Ascertain that the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot disease and eventual death of the plant.
+Ascertain that the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot.
+Check out these self watering planters on Amazon.

 Pruning

+Pruning Ming Aralia requires pinching-back of the growing tips to encourage a bushy and compact growth.
 Remove yellow and dead leaves to keep the Polyscias fruticosa neat and reduce pests and diseases.
-Cut-back the overgrown plant to rejuvenate growth.
+Cutback the overgrown plant with a clean pair of pruning scissors to rejuvenate growth.

 Propagation